 - If your almond milk is on the weak or thinner side you might try adding some almond extract for extra flavor.
 It’s important that the almond flavor shine through.

-- I listed several options for the coffee flavor.
-All of them worked well for me.
-If watching your caffeine intake, coffee extract contains less than half the amount of caffeine (56 milligrams per teaspoon) as a cup of coffee (90-150 milligrams per 8 ounce cup) and is easy to use and keep on hand.
-Decaffeinated coffee is another alternative.
+- If watching your caffeine intake, coffee extract contains less than half the amount of caffeine (56 milligrams per teaspoon) as a cup of coffee (90-150 milligrams per 8 ounce cup) and is easy to use and keep on hand.
+If using, add 2 tsp plus 1/2 cup water to recipe and omit the brewed coffee.

-- 2 cups Almond Sylk or other Almond Milk of choice
+- 2 cups Almond Sylk or other full-bodied Almond Milk of choice

 - 3 Tbsp cacao powder or carob powder